pavelgloss/alphabet/README.md

 # alphabet
-Task for interview to company YSoft
+Task for interview to company Y Soft